defold/doc/docs/en/manuals/editor-scripts-ui.md

 ### **`use_memo`**

 You can use `use_memo` hook to improve performance.
 It is common to perform some computations in the render functions, e.g. to check if the user input is valid. `use_memo` hook can be used in cases where checking if arguments to the computation function have changed is cheaper than invoking the computation function.
-The hook will call the computation function on first render, and will re-use the computed value on subsequent re-renders if all the args to `use_memo` are unchanged:
+The hook will call the computation function on first render, and will re-use the computed value on subsequent re-renders if all the arguments to `use_memo` are unchanged:
 ```lua
 -- validation function outside of component function
 local function validate_password(password)